Asthma is a common condition that entails struggling to breathe due to constricted airways. It’s the most common chronic childhood disease.

 Asthma often develops in childhood or during the teens.
 People with other lung diseases, such as chronic obstructive pulmonary disease (COPD) can also develop asthma.
 Although it’s not clear exactly what causes asthma, it’s thought to be triggered by an allergy, or when the lungs are irritated by something in the air.

 Asthmatics should be able to lead completely normal lives.
 This means that they should be able to live, play and sleep normally.
 If this is not the case, the diagnosis, treatment and medication should be re-evaluated.

 Unfortunately, this condition often goes undiagnosed and untreated, as many people don't even know they're asthma sufferers.
-And in many cases, the condition is not managed adequately either by the doctor, but more commonly by the patient.
+And in many cases, the condition is not managed adequately by the doctor, leaving it up to the patient.

 Asthma affects one in ten children (10%) and one in twenty adults (5%).
 It usually begins before the age of five and is one of the most common respiratory diseases in the world today.
 The Global Initiative for Asthma (GINA 2015) maintains that more than 300 million people are affected by asthma worldwide.

 Asthma is more common in boys and is seen predominantly in children who are allergic or come from allergic families.
 It tends to run in families, as do related allergic conditions, such as hay fever and eczema.